 Al Biruni’s works include his experimental methods and contributions to science and mathematics spanning many disciplines, including astronomy, physics, medicine, natural sciences, and history.
 His work is prominent in the fields of history and astrology, in addition to being a notable character in Islamic history.

 Here, we take a closer look at some of his most notable works.

 - Alberuni is also well-known for his contributions to Islamic studies.
 Tarikh al-Hind(History of India) was written by him.

 - He had been an objective and impartial guy who wrote about many civilizations’ practices and beliefs, largely in Arabic.

 - Two works were translated into Arabic by him:

 - Translation of Patanjali’s Yoga-Sutra into Arabic, known as Kitab al-Hind

-- Al-Biruni’s book contains details on the mathematical contributions he made to Islamic mathematics.
+- Al Biruni’s book contains details on the mathematical contributions he made to Islamic mathematics.
 These include the Summation of Series, Al Biruni’s Masudic Canon, the Rule of Three, and the Trisection of Angles.
-His contributions also include the Sine Theorem in the plane and the Solving Spherical Triangles.
+His contributions also include the Sine Theorem in the plane and Solving Spherical Triangles.

-- Al-Biruni created experimental methods for calculating the density of matter, some of which were based on balance and weighing theory and the others on fluid volume.
+- Al Biruni created experimental methods for calculating the density of matter.
+Some of these experiments and calculations were based on balance and weighing theory and others on fluid volume.

-- Al-Biruni’s works were instrumental in introducing the scientific approach to medieval mechanics.
-He used a hydrostatic balance to determine the purity and density of precious stones and metals.
+- Al Biruni’s works were instrumental in introducing the scientific approach to medieval mechanics.
+He evaluated precious stones and metals using a hydrostatic balance.
+This helped him determine the purity and density of precious stones and metals.
 He also began classifying precious stones by their basic physical attributes, such as hardness and specific gravity, rather than their color, which was typical at the time.